Vote for Herrick Now!

 AIM AND SHOOT

-Maryland leads the ACC in shots this season, averaging a hefty 17.4 per game.
+Maryland leads the ACC in shots this season, 17.6 per game.

 Maryland has picked up some vital points from its underclassman group.